Activities Avaliable at Kingsburg Historical Park

 $10 per person at the gate.
 Children 12 and under free with paid adult.
 Fruit bags will be available for purchase for $10.
 Pre-purchased bags must be picked up at the entry gate.
 Free Entry for one person with EBT card.

-The Organic Stone Fruit Jubilee is celebrating its 15th year!
-Previous events featured fruit tasting and buying of fresh produce from local small farms that specialize in growing delicious varieties of nectarines, peaches, plums, pluots, apriums, and apricots.
+The Organic Stone Fruit Jubilee is celebrating its 16th year!
+The event features fruit tasting and buying of fresh produce from local small farms.
+Many participating farmers specialize in growing delicious varieties of nectarines, peaches, plums, pluots, apriums, and apricots.
 Kid-friendly activities as well as food and beverage booths make this an educational and fun event.
 Many of the favorites will return with the addition of air-conditioned spaces available to escape the summer heat.

-This will be the fifteenth year since the Organic Stone Fruit Jubilee was first held at the Mokichi Okada Association (MOA) Oasis Garden near Clovis, CA. Many of the original participating growers have retired.
+We are adding new small farms to our list of growers.
+Many of the original farmers are now retired.
 Also there are less and less small stone fruit growers available to participate, hence the addition of other produce.
 The Kingsburg Historical Park offers a nearby location for many of the participating farmers.
 You can check it out at Kingsburg Historical Park.

 Do you have questions or comments about this local food event?
 Send us a message, and we will get back to you as soon as possible.